 - Organic Fungicides: Keep tabs on your plants, especially during wet weather or if your plants become stressed.
 If you see signs of blight on a single plant, removing the plant is your best option.
 Copper and/or sulfur sprays and the biofungicide Serenade can slow or prevent further development of the fungus on remaining plants.

 - Garden Sanitation: Since early blight can over-winter on plant debris and in the soil, sanitation is essential.
-So many tomato diseases can come into your garden this way; therefore, it is foolish not to clean up all plant residue at the end of the season.
+So many tomato diseases can come into your garden this way so it's very important to clean up all plant residue at the end of the season.

 - Rotate Crops: If you have an outbreak of early blight, find somewhere else to plant your tomatoes next year, even if it's in containers.